Learn to apply psychological methods and approaches to educational policy and practice.

 This BPS-accredited conversion course is ideal if you want to pursue a career in psychology, but didn't study Psychology at undergraduate level, or studied on a non-accredited programme.

 You'll study core areas of psychology and key debates in the psychology of education, while developing your research skills.
-You'll learn to apply psychological methods and approaches to educational policy and practice.

 This MSc is a conversion course which provides Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).